Headquarters and headquarters company (United States): Battalion headquarters

+Scale of headquarters company and interface with higher headquarters

-At the brigade and division (or higher) levels, the Headquarters element of an HHC is similarly constituted of the brigade commander or division commander, his or her staff, and the headquarters staff, but the ranks of the supported Headquarters element staff personnel are typically greater reflecting the greater level of responsibility at higher echelon units.
+At the brigade and division (or higher) levels, the headquarters element of an HHC is similarly constituted of the brigade commander or division commander, along with his or her staff and the headquarters staff, but the personnel's ranks of the supported headquarters element staff personnel are typically greater, reflecting the greater level of responsibility at higher echelon units.
 However, the company commander of a headquarters company at all echelons is usually still a captain.
-At division and higher echelons the headquarters administrative support function is often provided through a headquarters battalion (HHBN), usually commanded by a lieutenant colonel, which functions in addition to the HHC as a higher echelon of HQ support with greater capabilities.
+At division and higher echelons, the headquarters administrative support function is often provided by a headquarters battalion (HHBN), usually commanded by a lieutenant colonel, which functions in addition to the HHC as a higher echelon of HQ support with greater capabilities.